Stellah Wairimu Bosire-Otieno: Background and education

-Work experience
+Career

-Dr. Stellah Bosire is a health professional with extensive international and domestic experience with and foreign government agencies, private donors, and other organizations monitoring and appraising public health programs, conducting epidemiological and operations research; measuring the impact of novel techniques for disease prevention, treatment, and mitigation; and document program outputs, effectiveness, and strategic development.
+Bosire is a health professional with extensive international and domestic experience with and foreign government agencies, private donors, and other organizations monitoring and appraising public health programs, conducting epidemiological and operations research; measuring the impact of novel techniques for disease prevention, treatment, and mitigation; and document program outputs, effectiveness, and strategic development.

-She has a strong experience in non-profit fundraising and management; Outstanding experience in effectively leading change and organizational growth through strategic planning; exceptional knowledge of staff leadership, fundraising, partnership development, and financial management; Sound knowledge of issues that are faced by vulnerable communities; Skilled in leading and assisting staff teams; Ability to create and implement an effective fundraising program; Ability to provide case support, connect donors and encourage giving.

 As a gender specialist, she is an expert in organizational development and results-based management She has worked with, multilateral governments, public and private philanthropies, INGOs, CBOs, and governments to build capacity in gender equality and women's rights as well as other marginalized communities.
 She performs gender analysis, analyzing from grassroots levels (the micro-level), intermediate levels (Meso level), the highest political levels (macro-level), and across all sectors and programs of development collaborations.
-She has also been involved in conducting policy briefs, research, project review, and evaluation studies, and baseline surveys in the following areas; Sexual and reproductive health and rights (SRHR); HIV; TB; Human Rights; Key Population; Public Health; Training and Gender being a crosscutting theme.
+She has been involved in conducting policy briefs, research, project review, and evaluation studies, and baseline surveys in the following areas: sexual and reproductive health and rights, HIV, TB, human rights, key population, and public health.
+Training and gender are crosscutting themes.

 Previously, following the completion of her internship, she worked for the Government of Kenya for a year before she moved to the private sector.
-She was employed by Avenue Healthcare, a network of Urgent Care Centers, as the Physician Manager taking up leadership of various branches.
-Since September 2013, Dr. Bosire-Otieno has served as the vice-chairperson of the HIV/AIDS Tribunal of Kenya.
+She was employed by Avenue Healthcare, a network of urgent care centers, as the physician manager taking up leadership of various branches.
+Since September 2013, Otieno has served as the vice-chairperson of the HIV/AIDS Tribunal of Kenya.
 In this capacity, she focuses on advancing human rights and access to justice for persons affected and infected by HIV/AIDS.
-In 2016, she left Avenue Healthcare to be involved in Public Healthcare policy in Kenya by taking up the role of the chief executive officer of Kenya Medical Association.
-Effective October 2016, she was appointed as the chief executive officer and Secretary to the Board of Kenya Medical Association, industry advocacy and advisory group.
+In 2016, she left Avenue Healthcare to be involved in public healthcare policy in Kenya as chief executive officer of Kenya Medical Association.
+Effective October 2016, she was appointed as the chief executive officer and secretary to the board of Kenya Medical Association, industry advocacy and advisory group.
 She currently serves on the global Advisory Council for CFK Africa, a leading NGO working in Kenyan informal settlements.

-Bosire was until July 2022 one of the Co-Executive Directors of UHAI EASHRI.
+Until July 2022, Bosire was a co-executive director of UHAI EASHRI.